bcnmy/docs/docs/Paymaster/paymastermethods.md

 ### Parameters

 - userOp(`Partial<UserOperation>`, required): A UserOperation object representing the user's request that needs to be processed.
-- paymasterServiceData(`FeeQuotesOrDataDto`, required):  The paymaster service data containing token information and sponsorship details. you can send just the preferred token or array of token addresses.
+- paymasterServiceData(`FeeQuotesOrDataDto`, required):  The paymaster service data containing token information and sponsorship details.
+You can send just the preferred token or an array of token addresses.

     ```ts
     type FeeQuotesOrDataDto = {